mpicbg-scicomp/tissue_miner/MovieProcessing.md

 For a quick start guide, click [here](https://github.com/mpicbg-scicomp/tissue_miner/blob/master/docs/TAdoc.pdf)

-Options: label regions of interests (ROI) and orient the tissue along one axis
+Options: delimit regions of interest (ROI's) and orient the tissue along the x or y axis
 =====

-Fiji macros can found in your local Tissue Miner installation or [here](https://github.com/mpicbg-scicomp/tissue_miner/tree/master/fiji_macros).
+Fiji macros can be found in your local TissueMiner installation or [here](https://github.com/mpicbg-scicomp/tissue_miner/tree/master/fiji_macros).
 Just drad-and-drop the file onto Fiji and click 'run':
 * draw_n_get_ROIcoord.ijm
 * orient_tissue.ijm

 Both macros automatically save a text file (LastFrameRoi.txt and transformation.txt, respectively).
-If these files are present, Tissue Miner will take them into account for further precessing steps.
+If these files are present, TissueMiner will take them into account for further precessing steps.

 NB: by default, Tissue Miner will always create two ROI's:
 * "raw": corresponds to all segmented and tracked cells
 * "whole_tissue": corresponds to cell lineages that remain in the field of view